scaredos/piratedex/README.md

 # piratedex
-Official repository for everything related to PirateDex
+Official repository for everything related to PirateDex.org

 PirateDex is a free-to-use platform that aims to provide users with reliable information about P2P downloaders to discourage piracy and promote responsible torrenting.